-2.15.7 Frame Alarm Connector
+2.16.7 Frame Control Alarm Connector

-This three-pin connector, illustrated in the following figure, provides an interface for an external, customer-supplied frame control alarm.
-Alarm contact locations are illustrated in the following figure.
+This three-pin connector, illustrated in Figure 24, provides an interface for an external, customer-supplied frame control alarm.
+Alarm contact locations are illustrated in Figure 25.
 The 3500Plus operating software determines when an alarm condition is declared.
 This circuit acts as a switch to trigger an optional external alarm in the event of a controller fault or failure.
 The controller alarm circuit supplies a contact closure but does not provide a voltage to the external alarm.
 The customer supplied external alarm circuit is connected with a cable constructed as shown in Figure 25.
 The alarm is activated if it: